frankieliu/hugo/content/posts/longest-path-dfs-2.md

 2. From this vertex find the furthest vertex from it.

-3. The path between the latter two vertices is a longest path in a tree
+3. The path between the latter two vertices is a longest path in a tree.

 Here is my proof, if you have a more concise proof, please share it.